Second Reading: Acts 13:22-26

 13:24 "before the presence of his coming" is literally "before the face of his entrance."
 The term "face" meant presence, just as the face of the person symbolized the presence of one's personality.

 13:26 "Men, brothers."
 These two terms are synonymous; it could be translated "my brothers."
 "The ones among you fearing God" could be either Greek converts or Gentiles who worshiped YHWH.
-In the context of the synagogue, Paul meant the converts, but in the context of reading audience, the author Luke meant Gentiles, like himself.
+In the context of the synagogue, Paul meant the converts, but in the context of the reading audience, the author Luke meant Gentiles, like himself.

 When Paul preached, he modified his message to his audience.
 To the Gentiles, he preached the resurrection and new life in Christ.
 But, to his countrymen, he could frame the Good News in light of national history and the testimony of those the people trusted.